technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/IRremote/README.md

 Be aware that the hardware timer used for receiving should not be used for `analogWrite()`.<br/>
 Especially **motor** control often uses the `analogWrite()` function and will therefore stop the receiving if used on the pins indicated [here](https://github.com/Arduino-IRremote/Arduino-IRremote?tab=readme-ov-file#timer-and-pin-usage).<br/>
 On the Uno and other AVR boards the receiver timer ist the same as the tone timer.
 Thus receiving will stop after a `tone()` command.
-See [ReceiveDemo example](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/b962db8f4e47408df01474a57f313f5a6bbe39a1/examples/ReceiveDemo/ReceiveDemo.ino#L257) how to deal with it, i.e. how to use `IrReceiver.restartTimer()`.
+See [ReceiveDemo example](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/examples/ReceiveDemo/ReceiveDemo.ino#L284-L298) how to deal with it, i.e. how to use `IrReceiver.restartTimer()`.

 ## Receiving sets overflow flag.
 The flag `IRDATA_FLAGS_WAS_OVERFLOW` is set, if `RAW_BUFFER_LENGTH` is too small for all the marks and spaces of the protocol.
 This can happen on long protocol frames like the ones from air conditioner.
-It also can happen, if `RECORD_GAP_MICROS` is smaller than the real gap between a frame and thr repetition frame, thus interpreting both as one consecutive frame.
+It also can happen, if `RECORD_GAP_MICROS` is smaller than the real gap between a frame and the repetition frame, thus interpreting both as one consecutive frame.
 Best is to dump the timing then, to see which reason holds.

 ## Problems with Neopixels, FastLed etc.
 IRremote will not work right when you use **Neopixels** (aka WS2811/WS2812/WS2812B) or other libraries blocking interrupts for a longer time (> 50 &micro;s).<br/>
-Whether you use the Adafruit Neopixel lib, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 &micro;s.
+Whether you use the Adafruit Neopixel library, or FastLED, interrupts get disabled on many lower end CPUs like the basic Arduinos for longer than 50 &micro;s.
 In turn, this stops the IR interrupt handler from running when it needs to.
 See also this [video](https://www.youtube.com/watch?v=62-nEJtm070).

 One **workaround** is to wait for the IR receiver to be idle before you send the Neopixel data with `if (IrReceiver.isIdle()) { strip.show();}`.<br/>